-The challenge is that small smartphone screens can be hard to read and control if the content is not displayed appropriately.
+The challenge is that small smartphone screens can be hard to read and control when you don’t display the content appropriately.
 Large images can break the layout.
 Links that are too close together can be hard to click.

 And then there’s navigation.
 We may want to highlight different menu links on a mobile version than on a desktop.
-When people are accessing the information on mobile devices, for example, they are often on the go and want easy ways to access contact information, making calls, placing orders, and finding directions.
+When people are accessing information on mobile devices, for example, they are often on the go and want easy ways to access contact information, make calls, place orders, and find directions.
 The good responsive design presents buttons that proceed to the desired action quickly and easily.

 Good responsive web design overcomes these hurdles through a clever mix of flexible structures, images, and intelligent use of development techniques.
 By implementing best practices, developers can even increase the likelihood that new devices to market will still display optimally, devices that don’t even exist currently.

 A mobile website is a browser-based way of accessing website content.
 It’s made exclusively for mobile devices and responds only to them.
 Thus, the mobile website design differs from the desktop version.
 This requires duplicating all content for both desktop site and smartphone users.
 Maintenance becomes problematic, and differences in content easily occur.

 In contrast, a website with a responsive design has a layout created for supporting multiple devices simultaneously.
 It works well by properly scaling down smartphones and tablets with touchscreen interfaces but presents glorious images for desktop users.